 On the other hand…

 Don't get me wrong, anything that raises awareness about your business can lead to new customers.
-I've had quite a number of people ask me to coach them on how to make their business go viral after reading this article, seeing that I've got thousands of shares on my little life-goals workbook, or seeing some of my other content like how I took the first spot on Google for several queries.
+I've had many people ask me to help them market their business after reading this article, seeing that I've got thousands of shares on my life-goals workbook, or seeing some of my other content like how I took the first spot on Google for several queries.

 But if I hadn't created things to sell, that viral meme would have generated zero revenue.

 2. Viral Content Can Be Short-Lived